EthanKing777/MissionControl/documentation/project_requirement/project-requirement.md

 ### 5.1 Schedule

 Identify dates for key project deliverables:

+**Interface and data parser prototype**
+This protoype will be completed by 7 August 2020

 **Minimum Viable Product** <br />
 The minimum viable product which is specified in part 1.3.2 will completed by 25 September 2020